 To quantify the similarity between the IM simulations and the observations, the absolute differences of the ice percentage between each of the images in Figure 3 and Figure 4 are calculated; the results are shown as the heatmaps in Figure 5 (a) – (n).
 The error bar plot in Figure 5 (O) shows the overall average differential for the whole focus area for each period.
 In these heatmaps, light yellow color indicates that the actual and simulated images match well, whereas locations with higher discrepancy are colored as red.
 The heatmaps are very revealing: the small red patches mostly appear around the boundaries between water and ice, which shows that the majority of the discrepancy between the simulated and actual images happens around these border areas.
 This is not surprising: the IM cannot perfectly model these boundary granularities, but it does a good job at capturing the overall configuration.

-Figure 5: (a) - (n) Heatmaps illustrating the absolute difference of the ice percentage between Figure 3 and 4 for each semi-monthly period, from (a) Jun.
+Figure 5: (a) - (n) are heatmaps illustrating the absolute difference (between 0 and 1) in the ice coverages between Figure 3 and Figure 4 for each semi-monthly period, from (a) June.
 16th, 2022 to (n) Jan.
 1st, 2023.
-(O) Error bar plot showing the average ice percentage differential over these periods.
+Yellow color indicates a good match and red a large difference, as shown by the scale on the right; (o) is an error bar plot showing the ice coverage differentials over all these simulation periods.